metaborg/metaborg.github.io/content/howtos/development/develop-spoofax.md

 ### Troubleshooting
 If launching the guest Eclipse does not work due to a missing JavaSE-11, you need to register a Java 11 compatible JRE.
-Go to _Preferences_ ‣ _Java_ ‣ _Installed JREs_, and click the Add... button, and find the install directory of your Java 11 compatible JRE.
+Go to `#!gui Preferences > Java > Installed JREs`, and click the `#!gui Add...` button, and find the install directory of your Java 11 compatible JRE.
 For example, when you've installed Java 11 with SDKMAN, it may be at `~/.sdkman/candidates/java/11.0.13-tem`.

 If there are many errors in a project, try updating the Maven project.
-Right click the project and choose _Maven_ ‣ _Update Project..._, uncheck _Clean projects_ in the new dialog and press _OK_.
+Right click the project and choose `#!gui Maven > Update Project...`, uncheck `#!gui Clean projects` in the new dialog and press `#!gui OK`.
 This will update the project from the POM file, update any dependencies, and trigger a build.
-If this does not solve the problems, try it again but this time with _Clean projects_ checked.
+If this does not solve the problems, try it again but this time with `#!gui Clean projects` checked.
 Note that if you clean a language project, it has to be rebuilt from the command-line.
 Restarting Eclipse and repeating these steps may also help.

 Multiple projects can be updated by selecting multiple projects in the package/project explorer, or by checking projects in the update dialog.

 If you have particular trouble with `org.eclipse.*` plugins in the `MANIFEST.MF` file that do not resolve, try the following.
-Go to _Preferences_ ‣ _Plug-in Development_ ‣ _Target Platform_, most likely there will not be an active _Running Platform_ there.
-You can use _Add..._ to add a new one if there isn’t one already.
-Select the _Default_ option, click _Next_, then click _Finish_.
+Go to `#!gui Preferences > Plug-in Development > Target Platform`, most likely there will not be an active _Running Platform_ there.
+You can use `#!gui Add...` to add a new one if there isn’t one already.
+Select the _Default_ option, click `#!gui Next`, then click `#!gui Finish`.
 Check the box next to the platform to activate it.

 ### Advanced: Developing from Scratch